Database Detach and Attach (SQL Server)

 The database cannot be detached unless the session is terminated.
 For more information, see Removing Database Mirroring (SQL Server).

 The database is suspect.
-In SQL Server 2005 and later versions, a suspect database cannot be detached; before you can detach it, you must put it into emergency mode.
+A suspect database cannot be detached; before you can detach it, you must put it into emergency mode.
 For more information about how to put a database into emergency mode, see ALTER DATABASE (Transact-SQL).

 The database is a system database.